Crowns and bridges are perfect for restoring strength and integrity to a damaged tooth.

 Dental crowns and bridges are fitted specifically for your mouth.
 That means they can be sized, shaped and coloured to fit in with the rest of your mouth.
 A natural looking crown can blend in with the rest of your teeth, giving a complete appearance.
 Not to mention, the strength of the prosthetic means it can function nearly as well as a normal tooth.

-At Iris Dental, we provide crowns and bridges made out of different materials; metal, porcelain, or a combination of both – porcelain-bonded-to-metal crowns.
+At Iris Dental, we provide crowns and bridges in Point Cook that are made out of different materials; metal, porcelain, or a combination of both – porcelain-bonded-to-metal crowns.

 - Metal alloys have been used for many years in the construction of crowns or fixed bridges.
 They provide excellent, strong, long-lasting service.
 May last for 20 years and more, gold or silver colour; moderate-to-high initial cost; may be used in any area where a metal display is not objectionable.
 Two major types of alloys are available: